 Promises Immediate Student Loan Relief

 Any promise of immediate student loan relief is probably false.
 Most legitimate student loan forgiveness programs require years of qualifying work or public service.
 The Public Service Loan Forgiveness program, for example, requires 10 years of working in public service before providing loan forgiveness.
 The Teacher Loan Forgiveness program offers partial loan forgiveness after five consecutive years of working in a qualifying school.
 If someone claims they can get rid of your student debt overnight, the offer is probably a scam.Note that there are a few legitimate federal student loan discharge programs for special circumstances.
 For instance, you may be able to get your federal student loans canceled if you have a total and permanent disability or if you were defrauded by your school.
 While these discharge programs don’t require years of work, they do still involve an application process that can take some time before your loans are approved for discharge.
+For those enrolled in PSLF or other income-driven programs, the Department of Education sometimes notifies recipients by email when the loan has been discharged.
+These emails are meant to share information, never to request personal or banking data.

 Suggest That You Pay Money Upfront

 There is no fee to apply for legitimate student loan forgiveness programs.
 If a company wants to charge you upfront fees in exchange for loan forgiveness, it’s probably a scam.
 As mentioned, some companies might charge fees to help you apply for loan forgiveness.
 If you’d rather outsource this process, you may consider hiring someone for assistance.
 But the company isn’t doing anything that you can’t do on your own for free.
 If you need help with the process, consider checking out information on the Federal Student Aid website and calling your loan servicer for guidance instead.
-And if you do want to hire a third-party to help you deal with your student loans, make sure to research its reputation online.
-If you’re looking to hire a student loan counselor, for instance, look for one who’s certified with a trusted organization such as the National Foundation for Credit Counseling.
+And if you do want to hire a third party to help you deal with your student loans, make sure to research its reputation online.
+If you’re looking to hire a student loan counselor, for instance, look for one who’s certified with a trusted organization, such as the National Foundation for Credit Counseling.

 Ask You for Your SSN or Other Sensitive Information